arjanvdmeij/msp4-bricksticker/README.md

    **f.** Developer tools - *emulated versions of Pixel 2 (XL), iPhone 6/7/8(Plus) and X and iPad(Pro)*

 Scaling on all devices works as intended.
 The site does not scale well to the tiny screens of iPhone 5 and/or Galxy S5.
 This was a deliberate choice on my part, as those devices are not much used anymore by the target audience.
-The majority of traffic will also be coming from desktop and/or tablet sized browsers.
+The majority of traffic will be coming from desktop and/or tablet sized browsers.
 I therefore chose to focus on those instead of (semi-)obsolete mobile phones.

 ### Bugs encountered
-At present, there is a small 'bug' in the products page, where the search form shows as an ellips-like inputfield.
+At present, there is a small 'bug' in the products page, where the search form shows as an ellips-like inputfield on iPhone.
-This is something that doesn't accour for any other form within the site.
+This is something that doesn't occur for any other form within the site.
 There is however no loss of functionality.
 It is a small bug that will need tending in time, however for the moment, it is left as is.
 The desktop version does not have this same issue at all.